-Some sources known to emit EMI include fluorescent lights, radio and radar transmitters, power lines, window heat controllers, induction motors, switching and light dimming circuits, microprocessors and associated circuitry, pulsed high frequency circuits, bus cables, (but not fibre optic cables), static discharge and lightning.
-The energy generated by these sources can be conducted and/or radiated as an electromagnetic field.
+electromagnetic field.
 Unless adequate precautions are taken to eliminate the interference at source and/or to reduce the equipment's susceptibility to EMI, the energy can then become coupled into other circuits.

-Conduction is the process in which the energy is transmitted through electrically conductive paths such as circuit wiring or aircraft metallic structure.
-In electromagnetic field radiation energy is transmitted through electrically nonconductive paths, such as air, plastic materials, or fibreglass.
+Conduction is the process by which the energy is transmitted through electrically conductive paths such as circuit wiring or aircraft metallic structure.
+In electromagnetic field radiation, energy is transmitted through electrically non-conductive paths, such as air, plastic materials or fibreglass.

-Systems which may be susceptible to electromagnetic interference include radio and radar receivers, microprocessors and other microelectronic systems, electronic instruments, control systems, audio and in-flight entertainment systems (IFE).
+Systems which may be susceptible to electromagnetic interference include radio and radar receivers, microprocessors and other microelectronic systems, electronic instruments, control systems, audio and inflight entertainment systems (IFEs).